Following our trip in the UAE, we've put together our gay travel guide to Abu Dhabi including safety tips, best places to stay, things to do and more.

 The UAE has an extremely strict “No Tolerance” policy to dɾuցʂ.
 This means that what is legal back home may get you arrested when you arrive at Abu Dhabi airport if you do not declare it beforehand as one man found when he tried to enter carrying 6 months supply of anti-anxiety medication.
 The most useful official information we've found about this is the UK Government's official advice for travel to the UAE.

-Based on what other LGBTQ travelers have told us, as well as online forums discussing this issue, it appears that you may be allowed to enter with 3 month's supply but have to declare it beforehand.
+Based on what other LGBTQ travelers have told us, as well as online forums discussing this issue, it appears that you may be allowed to enter with a 3-month supply but have to declare it beforehand.
 However, please do NOT take our word for this, read your government's advice, and reach out to the UAE Ministry of Health for a more specific answer by emailing [email protected] or calling them at +971 800 11111.

 Our favorite restaurants in Abu Dhabi